Child abuse in Quranic schools

-Child abuse in elementary Quranic schools, known in some regions as madrassas, khalwa, or quanric, is a concerning issue that has been reported in various regions.
+Child abuse in elementary Quranic schools, known in some regions as madrassas or khalwa, is a concerning issue that has been reported in various regions.
 Several cases of violent corporal punishment, child labour, child sexual abuse and physical abuse have been documented of children attending madrassas.
 Activists and organisations have worked to expose cases of child abuse and call for action against the perpetrators.
 The United Nations Children's Fund (UNICEF) has engaged religious and traditional leaders, as well as government and civil society, in efforts to protect children from various forms of abuse, including child marriage, violent corporal punishment, domestic abuse, and child labour.

 Overview

 Prevalence

 Research indicates that child maltreatment, including physical, emotional, and sexual abuse, is a significant concern across various educational environments, including madrasas.
 For instance, studies have shown that children in religious educational settings may face unique vulnerabilities due to the authoritative nature of these institutions and the potential for abuse of power by educators or caregivers.
 The lack of oversight and accountability in some madrasas can exacerbate the risk of maltreatment, as children may be less likely to report abuse due to fear of repercussions or a lack of understanding of their rights.

 Moreover, the prevalence of child abuse in madrasas can be influenced by broader societal factors, such as poverty, parental education levels, and community norms.
 For example, research has demonstrated that children from low-income families or those with less educated parents are at a higher risk of experiencing maltreatment.
 This correlation suggests that socio-economic status plays a crucial role in the prevalence of child abuse, including within madrasas, where financial constraints may limit the resources available for child protection and welfare.

 Additionally, the cultural context surrounding child-rearing practices in certain communities may contribute to the normalization of abusive behaviours.
 In some cases, physical punishment is viewed as an acceptable form of discipline, which can lead to higher rates of physical abuse in educational settings, including madrasas.
 This cultural acceptance of harsh disciplinary measures can create an environment where abuse is overlooked or justified, further complicating efforts to address maltreatment in these institutions.